neurodata/bilateral-connectome/_sources/slides/princeton/princeton.md

 ---

-# But it is methodologically hard to compare connectomes!
+# Why is comparative connectomics hard?

+## Collecting the data is still a large effort...

+## But how do we even compare connectomes?
 - ~~Data are networks~~
   - Data are networks with rich attributes
 - Data are noisy